Antonios-ar/SegNet-for-Beirut-SUHI/README.md

 The code used in this thesis is an implementation of the code form the "Beyond RGB study".
 Citation: Nicolas Audebert, Bertrand Le Saux and Sébastien Lefèvre "Beyond RGB: Very high resolution urban remote sensing with multimodal deep networks", ISPRS Journal of Photogrammetry and Remote Sensing, 2017.
+The data used in the study is also available in this repository.